Trump is arraigned and pleads not guilty to charges he conspired to overturn election

 Updated August 3, 2023 at 4:39 PM ET

+Trump entered his plea on Thursday before Magistrate Judge Moxila Upadhyaya at a Washington, D.C., a federal courthouse not far from the U.S. Capitol, where the alleged conspiracy he's accused of orchestrating turned violent on Jan.
+6, 2021.

+Among those in the courtroom with Trump were his lawyers Todd Blanche and John Lauro.
+Special counsel Jack Smith was also there as were the prosecutors working for him, Thomas Windom, Molly Gaston and Mary Dohrmann.

-After entering his plea, prosecutor Thomas Windom said the Justice Department was not seeking the former president's detention.
-The conditions of release, Windom said, are that Trump must not violate federal, state or local law while on release.
-Trump also "shall not communicate about facts of the case with any individual known to be a witness except with counsel or the presence of counsel."
+Windom said the Justice Department was not seeking the former president's detention.
+The conditions of release, Windom said, are that Trump must not violate federal, state or local law while on release and that he "shall not communicate about facts of the case with any individual known to be a witness except with counsel or the presence of counsel."

-The magistrate judge also said the case has been assigned to U.S. District Judge Tanya Chutkan and that Judge Chutkan has proposed three different dates in August for a first hearing.
-"This is 2023, just for clarity," the magistrate judge said.

 The magistrate judge has set the first hearing for Aug.
 28 at 10 a.m.
-ET and intends to set a trial date then.

-Among those in the courtroom with Trump are his lawyers Todd Blanche and John Lauro.

-Special counsel Jack Smith is also there, seated in the first row.
-The prosecutors working for him who are seated at the counsel table are Thomas Windom, Molly Gaston and Mary Dohrmann.
+ET, and at that time U.S. District Judge Tanya Chutkan, who's been assigned the case, will set a trial date.

 Trump's appearance comes two days after a federal grand jury indicted Trump on four counts related to conspiracy to defraud the United States, witness tampering and conspiracy against the rights of citizens, and obstruction of and attempt to obstruct an official proceeding.